 Cash used in operating activities before working capital changes mainly includes cash provided by profits from health services and sales of wellness products less general and administrative costs, selling, marketing and promotion, and research and development.
-Net cash outflows were comparable between Q1 2020 and Q1 2019, as explained above in Review of Operations.
-In Q1 2020, working capital changes reflect additional cash used mainly related to signing bonuses paid but not fully expensed.
+Net cash outflows were consistent to the net loss incurred, as explained above in Review of Operations.
+In 2020, working capital changes reflect additional cash used related to signing bonuses paid in Q1 but not fully expensed and the capitalization of inventory from the Company's cultivation and extraction activities (previously expensed).